School Committee - February 06, 2025

 I have a bachelor's degree.

-I've spent more than 10 years in the financial services industry and I've raised four children.
+I've held different roles in education for over 18 years.
+I've spent more than 10 years in the financial services industry, and I've raised four children.

-I am one of 11 dedicated pair of professionals at Cottage Street School where there are currently three open IA positions.
+I am one of 11 dedicated pair of professionals at Cottage Street School, where there are currently three open IA positions.

 I personally support 20 children on IEPs.
+I work in nine different classrooms.

-My schedule's jam-packed.
+My schedule is jam-packed.

 In addition to academics, I support students at lunch, specials, and recess.